-Contributions receivable consists primarily of funds due for fund-raising events on the Organization's behalf that were not remitted to the Organization until the following year.
+Contributions receivable consist primarily of funds due for fund-raising events on the Organization's behalf that were not remitted to the Organization until the following year.
 No receivables are expected to remain outstanding for more than one year.
 Receivables are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual receivables.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and credit to the account receivable.
-The Organization recorded the allowance for doubtful accounts in the amount of \$0 and \$22,500 as of December 31, 2023 and 2022, respectively.
+The Organization deemed the allowance for doubtful accounts to be immaterial as of December 31, 2024 and 2023.